DanialArab/NoSQL/README.md

 #### collection

 In MongoDB, within a database there are collections and **a collection is essentially a group of data kind of similar to a table in SQL.**

+To create a collection we use a createCollection method:

+      db.createCollection('name_of_my_collection')

+like

+      test> db.createCollection('users')

+returns back

+      { ok: 1 }

+meaning the collection creation was successful.
+We can validate it through

+      show collections

+returns back

+      test> show collections
+      users